-2023 £'000 2022 £'000 Performance incentive fees - 2,130
+2023 £'000 2022 £'000 Performance incentive fees 1,018

 Beringea LLP is entitled to receive performance incentive fees as described in the Strategic Report on page 27.
+At 28 February 2023, performance hurdles were not met.
+Therefore, no performance incentive fee is accrued in these accounts.